digitaltom/mapforge/README.md

 # README

 Mapforge is an open source (Ruby on Rails) web application that lets you create and share geojson layers on top of different base maps.
 It uses [maplibre gl](https://maplibre.org/maplibre-gl-js/docs/) as map library and supports desktop and mobile views.
-Your view is connected in to the server via websockets, so all changes are immediately visible to all clients for collaborative editing or creating real-time maps.
+Your browser is connected to the server via websockets, so all changes are immediately visible to all clients for collaborative editing or creating real-time maps.

+A reference installation is running at [mapforge.org](https://mapforge.org), see the [changelog](CHANGELOG.md) here.

 ![Mapforge Screenshot](https://github.com/digitaltom/mapforge/blob/main/docs/screenshot.png?raw=true)